 Our historical stock option granting practices and the restatement of our financial statements have exposed us to greater risks associated with litigation, regulatory proceedings and government enforcement action.
-For more information regarding our current litigation and related inquiries, please see Part II, Item 1 "Legal Proceedings" as well as the other risk factors related to litigation set forth in this section.
 We have provided the results of our internal review and independent investigation to the SEC, which has notified us of a formal order of private investigation.
 We have responded to requests for documents and additional information and we intend to continue to cooperate with the SEC.
 No assurance can be given regarding the outcomes from litigation, regulatory proceedings or government enforcement actions relating to our past stock option practices.
 The resolution of these matters will be time-consuming, expensive, and may distract management from the conduct of our business.
 Furthermore, if we are subject to adverse findings in litigation, regulatory proceedings or government enforcement actions, we could be required to pay damages or penalties or have other remedies imposed, which could harm our business, financial condition, results of operations and cash flows.